 Share your views: new south east London sexual health strategy

-The new joint strategy sets out the priorities and goals for improving sexual health and wellbeing across the five boroughs with a focus on prevention and reducing health inequalities.
+The new draft joint strategy sets out the priorities and goals for improving sexual health and wellbeing across Lambeth, Southwark, Lewisham, Bromley and Bexley, with a focus on prevention and reducing health inequalities.

-Lambeth, Southwark, Lewisham, Bromley with Bexley (LSLBB) continue to face some of the greatest sexual health challenges in England.
-Reducing sexual and reproductive health inequalities is our priority.
-We jointly commission a range of services to support those who live, work and are educated in the borough because want everyone to have easy access to information about the variety of free services and how to access them.
+These boroughs continue to face some of the greatest sexual health challenges in England.
+Reducing sexual and reproductive health inequalities is a joint priority across these five councils, collectively known as LSBBB.
+These local authorities jointly commission a range of services to support those who live, work and are educated in their boroughs to enable everyone to have easy access to information about the variety of free services and how to access them.

-Help shape our sexual health strategy for 2025-2030
+Help shape the LSLBB sexual health strategy for 2025-2030

 One of the mandated public health services Lambeth Council is responsible for commissioning is sexual and reproductive health services, this includes the provision of contraception and access to testing for sexually transmitted infections and HIV.
-The council have therefore launched a survey to hear your thoughts on the draft strategy.
+The council have therefore launched a survey to hear local people’s thoughts on the draft strategy.

 Take the survey now (closes 13 June 2025).